Democrats to Push for Medicare Changes

 Okay, Ron.
 Don't go away.
 We're going to come back to you in a moment but first we're going to have a report on that Medicare plan from NPR's Julie Rovner.

-ROSEN: Emmanuel says allowing the government rather than individual insurance companies to negotiate with drug makers is simply common sense.
+ROSEN: Emanuel says allowing the government rather than individual insurance companies to negotiate with drug makers is simply common sense.

 ROSEN: But it doesn't make sense to Joe Antos.
 He's a health economist with the American Enterprise Institute and a former analyst with the Congressional Budget Office.